CubicControl/CubicControl-ClientSide/README.md

 - Session-based login protects the panel; a static SECRET_KEY prevents session churn across restarts.

 ## Deploy to Render (recommended)
-1. Fork this repo.
-2. Create a new Web Service on Render (free tier is fine) and connect your fork.
+1. Create a new Web Service on Render (free tier is fine) and connect put this repository url as source.
-3. Set Environment to Python; Build command: `pip install -r requirements.txt`; Start command: `python app.py`.
+2. Set Environment to Python; Build command: `pip install -r requirements.txt`; Start command: `python app.py`.
-4. Add the environment variables from `envvars.env` (see table below).
+3. Add the environment variables from `envvars.env` (see table below).
 Set `AUTHKEY_SERVER_WEBSITE` to the same value as the AUTH_KEY configured in CubicControl-Launcher/ServerSide.
-5. Point `TARGET_IP_ADDRESS_SERVER` at the public domain/IP where the launcher (and its Caddy proxy) is reachable.
+4. Point `TARGET_IP_ADDRESS_SERVER` at the public domain/IP where the launcher (and its Caddy proxy) is reachable.
-6. Deploy.
+5. Deploy.
 Visit the Render URL, log in with `LOGIN_USERNAME` / `LOGIN_PASSWORD`, and use the buttons to wake/start/stop/restart the server.

 ## Run locally
 - `python -m venv .venv && .venv\Scripts\activate`